The Casimir-Polder interaction between atoms and hollow-core fibers: Material and geometry influence on the Casimir-Polder interaction

 As a consequence of the preceding discussion, the relative penetration depth $\Delta$, defined in \cref{eq:relative-penetration-depth}, exhibits a distinct behavior for small values of $\xi$.
 Specifically, depending on the material being considered, there exists a value $\xi_{0}$ for which we can write

-Here, $\lambdabar_{D}$ and $\lambdabar_{p}$ are length scales associated with the diffusion length of the electromagnetic field within the ohmic material, and the penetration depth in the superconductor, respectively.
+Here, $\lambdabar_{D}$ and $\lambdabar_{p}$ are length scales associated with the diffusion length of the electromagnetic field within the ohmic material, and the penetration depth in the non-dissipative conductor, respectively.
 Large values of $\lambdabar_{D}$ are typical for conductors with high resistivity, corresponding to a more pronounced ohmic behavior.
-In contrast, small values of $\lambdabar_{p}$ characterize a superconductor which behaves more like a perfect electric conductor.
+In contrast, small values of $\lambdabar_{p}$ characterize a non-dissipative conductor which behaves more like a perfect electric conductor.
 Commonly, $\lambdabar_{p}$ ranges between a few tens or a few hundreds of nanometers.
 The value of $\lambdabar_{D}$ can vary between a few Angstrom for good conductors to a few tens of nanometers for poor conductors.
 The value of $\Delta_{0}$ scales as the inverse of the static dielectric constant, with typical values of the order of one for common dielectrics.

-Although, as mentioned, most of our theoretical analyses are independent of any specific expression for the permittivity, the numerical evaluations in our work employ a single Lorentz oscillator model for dielectrics, while the Drude model and its dissipationless limit are utilized for ohmic conductors and superconductors, respectively.
+Although, as mentioned, most of our theoretical analyses are independent of any specific expression for the permittivity, the numerical evaluations in our work employ a single Lorentz oscillator model for dielectrics, while the Drude model and its dissipationless limit are utilized for ohmic and non-ohmic conductors, respectively.
 This corresponds to the following explicit material descriptions